Previous | Next

 There was one last screech.

-"Yes, I suppose the chances of success are very slim but that's what I had to do.
-I can only hope nobody gets hurt... permanently."
+"Yes, I suppose the chances of success are very slim, but that's what I had to do.
+I can only hope nobody gets hurt, at least not permanently."

 "Yes, you're right!
 We're almost there!
 And when was the last time you got oiled?
 Your squeaking can get quite annoying."

-That alarm was ringing again.
+The alarm was ringing again.
 Why does it have to mercilessly jerk me awake from my rest?
-He wondered.
 Why must I go to that meeting?
 Who is that man in the dreams?
 What is that squeaking thing?
 I still can't see clearly what's going on!
 And why does nobody experience it except for me?

 Evina leaped out of bed and set out some more rotten throw gags to eat.

 The other toons began to stir.
 They promised Evina that they would get the supplies while he was gone at the meeting.
-Knowing the cogs, they all assumed it was impossible that some meeting so exciting to them would only last two hours, especially one that was this important.
-Maybe the cogs had already suspected him to be a toon and would get him while he was helpless and alone.
+Knowing the cogs, they all assumed it was impossible for a meeting so exciting to them would only last two hours, especially one involving cogs so important.
+Maybe the cogs had already suspected him of being a toon and would get him while he was helpless and alone.
 That had to be the reason.

 But there was also no way he could avoid going.
 The cogs would know the truth for sure if he ran away.
-He would just have to be smart and act as cog-like as he could.
+He would have to use all his skills to act as cog-like as he could.

 They headed out the door.
-The rain had stopped and the streets were wet.
+The rain had stopped, and the streets were wet.
 It was so cold that they were afraid ice was hidden there.
 It was no longer summer here.
-The toons back at Toontown probably completely forgot all about them.
-There would be so many leaves everywhere that they would be raking up.
+The toons back at Toontown probably forgot all about them.
+There would be so many leaves everywhere that they would spend hours raking them.